 To earn cashback from online retailers, simply register an account with Quidco and search their list of partners to see if brands you shop with are there.
 Be sure to click on the retailer’s link via Quidco every time before you check out (this is the important bit!) and the sale should track.
 It can take weeks for the retailer to eventually payout, but over the years I have earned over £1,000 in cashback against planned purchases.

 Warning: Although earning cashback on products you were going to buy already is a nice little bonus, please never let the draw of cashback at your favourite store be an excuse to justify otherwise unnecessary or unplanned purchases.

 Transparency Disclosure: For transparency, I prefer to disclose that some of the above links are affiliate links, meaning I earn a very small commission if you go on to complete a purchase after clicking.
 However, I will strictly only ever recommend products and services I believe in and do or would use myself, even if that service doesn’t pay any commission.

-Generic Guidence: The information on this page is generic information intended for guidence only.
+Generic Guidance: The information on this page is general information intended for guidance only.
 It is not financial advice personalised to your individual needs and should not be treated as such.

 See how I’ve helped change client’s lives for the better

 Jordan helped me to establish my goals and review my shopping habits.
 With his invaluable guidance, I have learned to spend less in areas that weren’t bringing me joy and save that money towards a place of my own instead.
 He always has your best interests at heart.